iam4x/bobarr/README.md

 You can now head to http://localhost:3000 and hit that "Scan library folder" button.

+## How to stop

+You can stop the whole bobarr stack with:

+* `docker-compose -f docker-compose.yml -f docker-compose.prod.yml down --remove-orphans`

 ## How to update

 Since bobarr is still in early development and hasn't reached a state where an updater is already built-in you have to update from sources.